 Figure 1 Common Components of a Cloud Service

-As noted, another compute container type introduced with the June 2012 release is the Windows Azure Virtual Machine (Preview).
+As noted, another compute container type introduced with the June 2012 release is the Azure Virtual Machine (Preview).
 VMs allow you to create completely custom workloads with any OS or any software (for example, databases, app servers or legacy components).
 This is great to add a custom tier, which can be used in conjunction with cloud services.
-You can use this container to create VMs from scratch or use VMs provided by the VM gallery in Windows Azure.
+You can use this container to create VMs from scratch or use VMs provided by the VM gallery in Azure.
 At the time this article was written, you need to first create VMs in the management portal (rather than from within Visual Studio), but as you’ll see later, you can explore VMs and their properties in Server Explorer, so it’s easy to reference VM workloads in your cloud service code.
-Note that unlike Web and Worker Role VMs that are managed and updated by Microsoft, you’ll be on your own to update and manage your Windows Azure Virtual Machines, which can be used in conjunction with cloud services.
+Note that unlike Web and Worker Role VMs that are managed and updated by Microsoft, you’ll be on your own to update and manage your Azure Virtual Machines, which can be used in conjunction with cloud services.

 If your application is under heavy load, you might need to scale out.
 You can do that by adding more instances to your cloud service.